gramineproject/graphene/README.md

     [PATH TO MANIFEST]/[MANIFEST] [ARGUMENTS]...
     (Manifest must have "#![PATH_TO_PAL]/libpal.so" as the first line)

+Using "libpal.so" as loader to start Graphene will not attach the applications to the Graphene reference monitor.
+The applications will have better performance, but no strong security isolation.
+To attach the applications to the Graphene reference monitor, Graphene must be started with the PAL reference monitor loader (libpal_sec.so).
+Graphene provides three options for specifying the programs and manifest files to the loader:

+   - option 4: (automatic manifest - with reference monitor)

+    SEC=1 [PATH TO Runtime]/pal_loader [PROGRAM] [ARGUMENTS]...
+    (Manifest file: "[PROGRAM].manifest" or "manifest")

+   - option 5: (given manifest - with reference monitor)

+    SEC=1 [PATH TO Pal/src]/pal_loader [MANIFEST] [ARGUMENTS]...

+   - option 6: (manifest as a script - with reference monitor)

+    SEC=1 [PATH TO MANIFEST]/[MANIFEST] [ARGUMENTS]...
+    (Manifest must have "#![PATH TO Pal/src]/pal_sec" as the first line)

 Although manifest files are optional for Graphene, running an application usually requires some minimal configuration in its manifest file.
 A